 Pre-booking group visits to the museum is highly recommended by e-mail firstname.lastname@example.org.
 Our visitor experience guides conduct museum tours in the Estonian, Russian, and English languages.
 Guided tours last 45-60 minutes.

-The permanent exhibition ‘A Heart to Heart About Your Body’ offers a vivid and memorable museum experience and encourages making healthy choices.
+The permanent exhibition ‘A Heart to Heart About Your Body’ offers a vivid and memorable museum experience about human body and encourages making healthy choices.
 We provide a varied and unique learning environment for kids, students and adults.Read more

 Children aged up to 8 years (included), disabled young people aged up to 16 years with an accompanying person, persons with profound disability with an accompanying person, repressed persons, ICOM card holders.